Breast Revision Surgery in Melbourne, Victoria

 • Be sure to schedule these into your diary and keep your surgeon up to date on changes to your contact information (phone, email address)

-• Also, stay vigilant about any changes to your breast shape or sensitivity – the same recommendations are for all women even those who do NOT have breast implants
+• Also, stay vigilant about any changes to your breast shape or sensitivity.
+The same recommendations are for all women even those who do NOT have breast implants

 • Alert your surgeon immediately if you have any changes to your breast appearance and/or other concerns